Xiuhtezcatl Martinez: Awards

 Martinez was awarded the U.S. Volunteer Service Award by President Barack Obama in 2013.
-In 2017, he was included on Rolling Stone's "25 under 25 list"' of young people who will change the world.
+In 2017, he was included on Rolling Stone's "25 under 25" list of young people who will change the world.
 In 2018, he received a Generation Change Award at the MTV Europe Music Awards.
+In December 2018, Remezcla named Martinez to their list of "30 Latinxs Who Made an Impact in Their Communities in 2018."